ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 // → 1024
 ```

+Check For Understanding.
+What happens if I change the while loop's expression to read "counter<11"?

 A control structure similar to a while loop is the do loop.
 Main difference is a do loop always executes its body at least once.
 Then starts testing whether to stop only after the first execution.

 ```javascript